Shuhaib73/Text-Image-Generation-FineTuning-LLMs/README.md

 -- library_name: diffusers

-<strong>Goal of this project:</strong> This project focuses on building an advanced text-to-image generation system using the Stable Diffusion XL (SDXL) model, a state-of-the-art deep learning architecture.
+<strong> 🎯 Goal of this project:</strong> This project focuses on building an advanced text-to-image generation system using the Stable Diffusion XL (SDXL) model, a state-of-the-art deep learning architecture.
 The goal is to transform natural language text descriptions into visually coherent and high-quality images, unlocking creative possibilities in areas like art generation, design prototyping, and multimedia applications.

-To enhance performance and tailor the model to specific use cases, SDXL is fine-tuned using <strong>QLoRA (Quantized Low-Rank Adaptation)</strong>.
+ ❇️ To enhance performance and tailor the model to specific use cases, SDXL is fine-tuned using <strong>QLoRA (Quantized Low-Rank Adaptation)</strong>.
 This approach leverages efficient parameter fine-tuning and memory optimization techniques, enabling high-quality adaptations with reduced computational overhead.
 Fine-tuning with QLoRA ensures that the model is optimized for domain-specific text-to-image tasks, delivering even more precise and creative outputs.

 ## <br>**➲ Simplified Architecture** :